NZenitram/contract-work/data-viz.md

 `https://api.webhookrelay.io/show?user-id=1&prov=aol`

-This endpoint will allow for query parameters to be entered that inlude our development `user-id=1` and the provider string `prov=aol`.
+This endpoint will allow for query parameters to be entered that include our development `user-id=1` and the provider string `prov=aol`.
 Querying the endpoint provided as shown above will return all of the data for the AOL email provider.
 For development purposes, we will only be using the `user-id=1` but the `user-id` and the `prov=""` should be dynamic for a production usecase.

 The list of providers in the sample data set: